 Task dependencies represent the order in which your teams must complete the tasks.
 They enable you to work out the optimal task order and the fastest route through your Jira Waterfall project.
 Tasks can have multiple predecessors and successors.

 In Jira, you can indicate dependencies with Issue Links, however, they will not impact your schedule.
 In BigGantt, on the other hand, you can map Jira links to Strong dependencies.
 They will not only impact dependent tasks but will also auto-schedule them in case you make any changes.
-If you do not want your links to have any influence on the tasks schedule, you can map your Jira Issue Links to Soft dependencies.
+If you do not want your links to influence the tasks schedule, you can map your Jira Issue Links to Soft dependencies.

 Manage resources and their workload

 Resource management is one of the key duties of project leaders.
 They often manage team members across projects and need to ensure that none of them is overloaded.
-Since your resources are likely to be assigned to project-based teams that change regularly, gaining an understanding of when and where people are already committed becomes especially important.
+Since your resources are likely to be assigned to project-based teams that change regularly, understanding when and where people are already committed becomes especially important.

 Track your Jira Waterfall project progress

 Baselines, critical path, dependencies, and milestones are only a few of the methods you can leverage for tracking task progress.
 There are also various time-tracking columns and aggregation methods that will give you insights into your project’s health.
-For example, task percent complete which is represented as a fill on the taskbar.
+For example, task percent complete is represented as a fill on the taskbar.

 In BigGantt, you can calculate the task progress using different fields and formulas.
-You will also see the task progress displayed as a column, on the taskbar, and on the task details dialog.
+You will also see the task progress displayed as a column on the taskbar and on the task details dialog.